yonkahlon/Zenject/README.md

     public override void InstallBindings()
     {
-        // When this is called, Zenject will look for a prefab at `Resources/Installers/QuxInstaller.prefab` and load that Container.Install<QuxInstaller>();
+        // When this is called, Zenject will look for a prefab at `Resources/Installers/QuxInstaller.prefab` and load that Container.InstallPrefabResource<QuxInstaller>();

+        // You can also explicitly give a custom resource path Container.InstallPrefabResource<QuxInstaller>("Stuff/Qux");
     }
 }
 ```

-As mentioned in the above code, Zenject will search for a prefab named `QuxInstaller.prefab` in all the `Resources/Installers` directories in your project.
-This is sometimes a useful alternative to adding installer prefabs to every scene because it allows you to keep the objects in your scenes extremely light.
+Using InstallPrefabResource is sometimes a useful alternative to adding installer prefabs to every scene because it allows you to keep the objects in your scenes extremely light.

-## <a id="di-guidelines--recommendations"></a>DI Guidelines / Recommendations / Gotchas / Tips and Tricks
+## <a id="di-guidelines--recommendations"></a>General Guidelines / Recommendations / Gotchas / Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
     * If you want to create a prefab yourself, we recommend creating a <a href="#game-object-factories">MonoBehaviourFactory or a MonoBehaviourFactory</a>.
 You can also instantaite a prefab by directly using the DiContainer by calling any of the `InstantiatePrefab` methods.
 Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute have their dependencies injected, and all [Inject] methods within the prefab are called appropriately.